Ipelcaztreortega/Automated-Email/README.md

 1. On the terminal now run the command in the background as long as the terminal is not killed
     ```bash
     node App.js &

+2. In order to kill the background process, either close out the terminal or use the command
+    ```bash
+    kill $PID